flutter/website/src/docs/release/breaking-changes/1-22-deprecations.md

 Several methods in `BuildContext` were using `Type` to search for ancestors.
 Most of those methods implied a cast at call site because their return type was a parent type.
 Moreover the type provided was not checked at analysis time even if the type is actually constrained.
-Making these methods generics improves type safety and need less code.
+Making these methods generics improves type safety and requires less code.

 These method changes affect the `BuildContext`, `Element`, and `StatefulElement` classes.
 The `TypeMatcher` class was also removed.

-#### Migration Guide
+**Migration guide**

 Code before migration:
 <!-- skip -->